-This WWII veteran played a song for the sniper trying to kill him
+This World War II veteran played a song for the sniper trying to kill him

 Just two weeks after American forces landed at Normandy on D-Day, Jack Leroy Tueller, one of those Americans, was taking sniper fire with the rest of his unit.
-Tueller played the sniper a beautiful song from his trumpet.
+Instead of sitting helplessly, Tueller played the sniper a beautiful song on his trumpet.

-He was orphaned at age five, but before World War II, Jack Tueller would play first-chair trumpet in the Brigham Young University orchestra.
+He was orphaned at the age of five, but before World War II, Jack Tueller played first-chair trumpet in the Brigham Young University orchestra.
 After going to war as a pilot, his trumpet skills would serve him well, along with at least one German soldier and both their families.

 Jack Tueller served in the Army Air Forces in the European Theater, flying more than 100 combat missions in a P-47 Thunderbolt.
-He earned the Silver Star and the Distinguished Flying Cross, among others.
-After the war, he became a missilier in the newly-formed U.S. Air Force and would serve in Korea and Vietnam as well.
+He earned the Silver Star and the Distinguished Flying Cross, among other awards.
+After the war, he became a missileer in the newly formed U.S. Air Force and would serve in Korea and Vietnam as well.
 But his most memorable military moment would always be a night in Normandy when the power of music risked — and saved — his life.

 It was a dark, rainy night in Northern France when then-Capt.
 Tueller decided to play his trumpet for everyone within earshot.
 The only problem was that not everyone in the area would be very receptive to a song in the dead of night — especially not the sniper trying to shoot him dead.